IttsKK/zmk-config-totem/readme.md

 - the keyboard should now appear as a mass storage device
 - drag'n'drop the `totem_left-seeeduino_xiao_ble-zmk.uf2` file from the archive onto the storage device
 - repeat this process with the right half and the `totem_right-seeeduino_xiao_ble-zmk.uf2` file.

+## Dongle

+- This repo now also builds a `totem_dongle-seeeduino_xiao_ble-zmk.uf2` for using a dedicated XIAO BLE as a split central dongle.
+Your existing left/right builds remain unchanged; additional peripheral variants are also produced.
+- Flashing order (general guidance):
+  1. Turn all controllers off
+  2. Flash the dongle with `totem_dongle-...-zmk.uf2`
+  3. Flash each half with the peripheral builds (`totem_left` / `totem_right` with peripheral cmake args) if desired
+  4. If mixing MCU types, ensure you flash the correct files for each device

+For detailed dongle usage and tips, see the reference “Dongle Flashing” notes in `@zmk-config`.